-We do one thing that is quintessentially, quirky-us everywhere we travel; it’s our own “One Tradition Everywhere You Travel” thing we do every trip whether it’s a destination minutes away or a city in a further flung region of the world.
+We do one thing that is quintessential, quirky-us everywhere we travel; it’s our own “One Tradition Everywhere You Travel” thing we do every trip whether it’s a destination minutes away or a city in a further-flung region of the world.

 And it turns out we’re not the only travel bloggers who have created a tradition like this.
 One that we consistently do, no matter where we go.

 Here are some ideas for you, so you can start doing your own tradition everywhere you travel, to build a fun, consistent thread in your memories.
 Please let us know if you have a tradition in the comments section at the end of the post.
 We love hearing from our readers!

 Our Tradition Everywhere We Travel: Photo Strip Captures